Need Help?

 For decades students at colleges and universities around the country have been celebrating both their academic achievements and their cultural heritages at specialized commencement events.
 Many of these events are student-initiated and usually occur during the university-wide commencement weekend.
 These events provide a sense of community for minority students who often experience tremendous culture shock at their impersonalized institutions.
 For many students these events are the "payoff" for staying in school, and friends and families find the smaller, more ethnic ceremonies both meaningful and personal.

-Lavender Graduation is a cultural celebration that recognizes LGBTQIA+ students of all races and ethnicities and acknowledges their achievements and contributions to the university as students who have completed the college experience.
-Through such recognition LGBTQIA+ students may leave the university with a positive last experience of the institution thereby encouraging them to become involved mentors for current students as well as financially contributing alumni.
+Lavender Graduation is a cultural celebration that recognizes LGBTTQQIP2SA students of all races and ethnicities and acknowledges their achievements and contributions to the university as students who have completed the college experience.
+Through such recognition LGBTTQQIP2SA students may leave their college / university with a positive last experience of the institution thereby encouraging them to become involved mentors for current students as well as financially contributing alumni.

-Lavender is important to LGBTQ history.
+Lavender is an important color to LGBTQ history.
 It is a combination of the pink triangle that gay men were forced to wear in concentration camps and the black triangle designating lesbians as political prisoners in Nazi Germany.
-The LGBTQ civil rights movement took these symbols of hatred and combined them to make symbols and color of pride and community.
+The LGBTQ civil rights movement took these symbols of hatred and combined the colors to make it a symbol and color of pride and community.